tillahoffmann/bazel-itertools/README.md

 ### Infinite iterators

-Infinite iterators are not supported because Starlark programs are [guaranteed to halt](https://github.com/bazelbuild/starlark/blob/master/spec.md#for-loops).
+Infinite iterators are not supported because starlark does not support the concept of iterators, only finite sequences.
 Consequently, the following functions are not implemented.

 - [ ] [`count(start=0, step=1)`](https://docs.python.org/3/library/itertools.html#itertools.count): Make an iterator that returns evenly spaced values starting with number start.
 - [ ] [`cycle(iterable)`](https://docs.python.org/3/library/itertools.html#itertools.cycle): Make an iterator returning elements from the iterable and saving a copy of each.
 When the iterable is exhausted, return elements from the saved copy.
 Repeats indefinitely.